Cobham Training Centre: Facilities

 Costing a reported £20 million, the training ground is on a 140-acre site and, like a campus, it houses all of the club's football activities, from the first team to the academy, reserve and women's teams.
 It features "the latest in training, rehabilitation, medical, pitch and media technology" and its facilities include nine football pitches (three with undersoil heating and six to Premier League standard), an indoor artificial pitch, a media centre, gyms, cold immersion pools, a sauna, a steam room and a 56 ft HydroWorx hydrotherapy pool.

 As a condition for receiving planning permission, none of the buildings in the complex were permitted to be taller than others in the surrounding area.
 Thus, approximately a third of the facility is underground; a moat was installed to reflect light into the basement rooms and to reduce energy usage.
 The main building also has a turf roof in order to help it blend into its surroundings and to improve air quality.
 Water from the surrounding area is collected in a reservoir for use on the pitch irrigation system.

-Academy graduates

-Players who have graduated from the Cobham academy include: